xAffan/xsat/README.md

 ### Sharing Questions
 1. While viewing a question, tap the share icon
-2. Choose to share as an image or generate a PDF
-3. Use your device's native sharing options
+2. Use your device's native sharing options

 ## Testing